brajeshwar/brajeshwar.github.io/_posts/2012/2012-03-01-pffft-forget-building-your-house-d-shape-3d-printer-can-print-it.md

----
-layout: post
-title: Pffft Forget BUILDING your House; D-Shape 3D Printer can PRINT it
+# Pffft Forget BUILDING your House; D-Shape 3D Printer can PRINT it
----

 3D printers have been growing in both popularity and scope.
 Just a short while ago I wrote about 3D printers being used to reproduce human bones with a [3D-printed jaw bone replacement](/2012/3d-printer-gives-woman-brand-new-jawbone/).
 In typical technological-growth patterns the technology is improving in folds, rapidly -- something predicted long ago by Moore's Law.